moissanite vs diamond engagement rings

 5. Resale Value

-• Diamonds, due to their timeless status and tradition, typically retain some value and can be resold (though often at less than the original purchase price).
+Because diamonds have a timeless status and are part of a tradition, they usually hold some value and can be sold (although often at less than the original purchase price).

 Pros and Cons of Moissanite Engagement Rings